Derby drink-drive duo Lawrence & Bennett spared jail as they get two-year driving ban | Goal.com

 Derby drink-drive duo Lawrence & Bennett spared jail as they get two-year driving ban

-Derby County stars Mason Bennett and Tom Lawrence have been sentenced to 180 hours of community service and been banned from driving for two years after pleading guilty for drink-driving.
+Derby County stars Mason Bennett and Tom Lawrence have been sentenced to 180 hours of community service and been banned from driving for two years after pleading guilty to drink-driving.

 The pair were arrested in Allestree on Tuesday, September 24, at the scene of a crash and admitted guilt over charges of driving with excess alcohol and failing to stop for an accident.

-On Tuesday, they were disqualified from driving for two years, given a 12-month community order each, instructed to carry out 180 hours of community service and instructed to pay £85 and £90 in a victim surcharge.
+After appearing in court on October 15, they were disqualified from driving for two years, given a 12-month community order each, instructed to carry out 180 hours of community service and to pay £85 and £90 in a victim surcharge.

 The incident itself saw a Range Rover and a Mercedes collide on the A6, with police images showing the wreck of a vehicle having collided with a lamppost.